Mechanical Engineering & Technology

 Notes: three hours lecture, four hours laboratory per week.

-Pre-requisites: MENG 201 or CSCD 255; MENG 307; all grades ≥C and a declared in Mechanical Engineering or Mechanical Engineering Technology major or permission of instructor.
+Pre-requisites: MENG 201; MENG 307; all grades ≥C and a declared in Mechanical Engineering or Mechanical Engineering Technology major or permission of instructor.
+Corequisite: MENG 385L.

-This course covers various electrical and mechanical systems used in robotics and other automated industrial systems.
-It includes automated equipment programming and industrial planning as applied to automated systems.
+Covers various electrical and mechanical systems used in robotics and other automated industrial systems.
+Includes automated equipment programming and industrial planning as applied to automated systems.
+Companion course to MENG 385L.

 MENG 386.
 ENGINEERING NUMERICAL ANALYSIS.
 5 Credits.